covrig/homeassistant-gcharts-card/README.md

 <img align="left" src="https://i.imgur.com/XSTSlds.gif" height="350">

 ***
-KNOWN PROBLEMS: the code could be cleaner, the PieChart needs a bit more work, the more-info card is disabled with a trick...
+KNOWN PROBLEMS: the code could be cleaner, the PieChart needs a bit more work, the more-info card is disabled with a trick, only one chart now (more can be created, read below)...

 _No need to restart hass every time you change an option.
 To test your changes just clear your cache or use a new incongnito window (after each change).._